 April 13th

 It was early morning; I couldn’t be sure what time it was actually, sometime between two and three in the morning.
 Tristan had stayed with me while I looked for the man in the photograph, he didn’t ask me anymore questions about it.
 He seemed to think the man was someone I was here to take to the other side.
 Tristan seemed to accept what I told him without question, maybe a part of him knew what was coming for him.
 I tried to remember how it was for me when I first changed into what I am, did I sense somehow that there was more for me then just death waiting?
 I couldn’t remember it’s like a part of my mind had blocked that time of my life out completely.
+It was probably for the best, who would ever want to know that for the unforeseeable future you would have to guide souls to the other side without a say in the matter.
+After speaking with Joseph I could understand his fears, an eternity of doing our duties only to be rewarded by immortality.
+I was beginning to think this lifestyle was not for everyone, after all look at what it had done to Darwin, there was so much hate inside of him that it was beginning to eat at him and the rest of us were suffering for it as his brutality became more evident.

 I could feel the shift in the wind; it was a sign of what was to come.
 The passengers on board lived in ignorance to it.
 Not only were their lives about to change, they had no idea, no inkling that us banshees, who’s duty it was to see them safely across, were all planning ways to use Tristan to cross over.